This project is currently in progress - Current sketches are just form explorations

 About the Animal

-Often found in Subsaharan Africa, these pythons spend most of their time on or under the ground in burrows.
-Ball pythons move through gliding and sweeping motion, and often ball up when they are threatened or resting.
+Often found in Subsaharan Africa, these pythons spend most of their time underground in burrows.
+Ball pythons move through gliding and sweeping motions, and often ball up when they are threatened or resting.

 This snake enclosure is designed to re-introduce the fear/respect snakes command.
-By giving the snake the choice of when it's seen, the multi-layer enclosure creates a realistic dynamic between human and snake.
+By obscuring many parts of the space, the design gives the snake the choice of when it's seen.
+The multi-layer enclosure creates a realistic dynamic between human and snake.
 The variable curvatures of the enclosure accommodate the natural tendencies of the snake by maximizing the surface area on which the creature can traverse, and hide.

 Create a flow through the movements of the snake to allow viewer to focus on the way the animal moves and thermo-regulates, as opposed to the static, aesthetic factors of the animal’s appearance.